Archive for category Grey

 In any case, I’m fairly certain that I’ll be putting this polish up for swap.
 It’s close enough to Sea Spray that I feel like I’ve covered that ‘genre’ of polish so to speak (the dusty pale shades).
 So, too bad, I’ll still be Nubar-less, but hopefully another opportunity will come up :)

 I feel so out of the loop these days on what’s new in the polish world!!
 I was going to say that these shades are the current trend now but jeez, who knows?
 It could be something else entirely by now and I’d be none the wiser…

 Are you yay or nay for these particular shades of polish?

 You are currently browsing the archives for the Grey category.

-Tags2012 a-england American Apparel Aqua Aqua Liner beauty Beauty Blog Benefit Blog Blue Blush butter London Canada Chanel China Glaze Clinique comparison coral cosmetics Cost Per Oz Deborah Lippmann Dior empties essie eyeliner eyeshadow Fall 2011 FOTD foundation fragrance Fresh Giveaway gold green Halifax halifax beauty blog holiday Holographic Hourglass illamasqua L'Oreal laura mercier Lemmings Lent lipgloss Lipstick low buy mac makeup Make Up For Ever Mascara MUFE Nail Art Nail Polish nars OPI Orange Orly pink Price Purple red rescue beauty lounge review Reviews Revlon sally hansen Sephora skincare Summer Summer 2012 Swatch Swatches Urban Decay Zoya
+Tags2012 a-england American Apparel Aqua Aqua Liner beauty Beauty Blog Benefit Blog Blue Blush butter London Canada Chanel China Glaze cleanser Clinique comparison coral cosmetics Cost Per Oz Deborah Lippmann Dior empties essie eyeliner eyeshadow Fall 2011 FOTD foundation fragrance Fresh Giorgio Armani Giveaway green Halifax halifax beauty blog holiday Holographic Hourglass illamasqua L'Oreal laura mercier Lemmings Lent lipgloss Lipstick low buy mac makeup Make Up For Ever Mascara MUFE Nail Polish nars OPI Orange organic Orly pink Price Purple red rescue beauty lounge review Reviews Revlon sally hansen Sephora skincare Summer 2012 Swatch Swatches Urban Decay Zoya